brookslybrand/react-19-for-rr/README.md

 - Product details page with deferred loading of reviews section
 - Demo of the new `use` API for reading resources in render
-- Implementation of conditional data fetching with `use`
-- Comparison with previous approaches (useEffect, useContext, etc.)
+- Conditional rendering of Suspense fallback based on hydration status

 ### Actions Example (Shopping Cart)